Dead Bangladesh-American suspect was friend of cafe attacker - police

 On Tuesday, police raided a building in a Dhaka suburb and killed nine militants, who police said were from the same domestic group as the cafe attackers, and who had been plotting their own similar attack.

-Eight of the nine were identified from their fingerprints, which are taken when national identity cards are issued, and one turned out to be a wanted Bangladeshi-American, said Dhaka police spokesman Masudur Rahman.
+Seven of the nine dead militants had been identified from their fingerprints, which are taken when national identity cards are issued, and one turned out to a wanted Bangladeshi-American, said Dhaka police spokesman Masudur Rahman.

 "Shazad Rouf, 24, was an American passport holder and had been missing for six months," Rahman told Reuters.

 Rouf's father had filed a missing person report for him on Feb.
-6, the spokesman said, adding that Rouf had been wanted by police on suspicion of plotting a subversive act.
+6, the spokesman said, adding that Rouf had been wanted by police in connection with a case filed under an anti-terrorism law on suspicion of plotting a subversive act.

-Also wanted in the same case was Nibras Islam, one of Rouf's friends, who had been among the cafe attackers, Rahman said.
+Also wanted in connection with that case was one of Rouf's friends, who was also one of the five cafe attackers, Nibras Islam, Rahman said.

-Rouf was from a well-off family in Dhaka, Rahman said, but added that he had no information on his U.S. connection.
+Rouf was from a well-off family in Dhaka, Rahman said, though adding he had no information about his U.S. connection.

-Islamic State (IS) claimed responsibility for the cafe attack but the government has dismissed suggestions the group has a presence in Bangladesh.
+Islamic State (IS) claimed responsibility for the cafe attack but the government has dismissed suggestions the group has a presence in the country.

-Police said another of the nine militants killed on Tuesday had been identified as the trainer of the cafe attackers.
-The man had been a religious student who had gone missing a year ago, counter-terrorism police chief Monirul Islam told a news conference.

-In the past year, al Qaeda and Islamic State have made competing claims over the killings of liberals and religious minorities in the mostly Muslim nation of 160 million.
+In the past year, al Qaeda and Islamic State have made competing claims over the killings of liberals and religious minorities in the mostly Muslim nation of 160 million people.

 While authorities blame the violence on domestic militants, security experts say the scale and sophistication of the cafe attack suggested links to a trans-national network.